If you’re looking for ideas for a healthy breakfast, you’ve come to the right place.

-But, that doesn’t mean you should be stuck eating plain oatmeal or egg whites every morning for breakfast either.
-There’s a happy middle ground filled with quick, easy breakfast ideas that will make your stomach and your taste buds happy.
+There’s a happy middle ground filled with easy, flavorful breakfasts that will make your stomach and taste buds happy.

 What Is a Healthy Breakfast?

 A healthy breakfast is a balanced breakfast.
 According to Denis Faye, M.S. and Beachbody’s executive director of nutrition, a balanced breakfast is one that has a mix of carbs, protein, and fat.

 That mix can vary a little depending on your needs and goals.
 “If your goal is to stay satiated, you may benefit by upping the protein and leaning more toward eggs, Greek yogurt, or a protein drink like Shakeology as a part of your breakfast,” says Faye.